- This event has passed.

-A few days earlier, from 19 to 21 June, the festival is preceded by three days of intense boat races during the CCB (Asia) Hong Kong International Dragon Boat Races when thousand’s of professional athletes battle it out against each other on Victoria Harbour.
+A few days earlier the festival is preceded by three days of intense boat races during the CCB (Asia) Hong Kong International Dragon Boat Races when thousand’s of professional athletes battle it out against each other on Victoria Harbour.

 Where is the Hong Kong Dragon Boat Festival 2022

 The races are held throughout Hong Kong, but one distinctive spot to watch them is the fishing town of Tai O’ on the western side of Lantau Island.
 Set in the middle of traditional stilt houses, their festival includes a water parade during which temple deities are carried in elaborately decorated sampans pulled by the dragon boats.
 Along the way the locals burn incense and paper offerings and after the parade the boat races are held to entertain and please the gods.